USTC FLICAR: A Sensors Fusion Dataset of LiDAR-Inertial-Camera for Heavy-duty Autonomous Aerial Work Robots: Sensor Synchronization and Calibration

-The fusion of visual and inertial sensors will greatly improve the robustness of the visual based SLAM system.
-The camera provides high resolution measurements of the environment, while the IMU measures the internal ego-motion of the sensor platform.
+The fusion of visual and inertial sensors will greatly improve the robustness of the visual-based SLAM system.
+The camera provides high-resolution measurements of the environment, while the IMU measures the internal ego-motion of the sensor platform.

 The first task is to calibrate the intrinsic parameters of the IMU.
-The IMU sensor will drift over time, therefore it is necessary to add an error term into the motion model to correct the IMU raw data based on IMU noise model.
+The IMU sensor will drift over time, therefore it is necessary to add an error term into the motion model to correct the IMU raw data based on the IMU noise model.
 We fixed the IMU still on the anti-shake optical table for 4 hours and recorded the data.
 The toolbox \href{https://github.com/gaowenliang/imu_utils}{imu\_utils} is used for calibration.

 IMU intrinsic parameters in the corresponding yaml file are as followed:

 • $\sigma_g$ --- gyroscope white noise

 • $\sigma_a$ --- accelerometer white noise